serverless/serverless/docs/02-providers/aws/README.md

 ```

 ### Deployment S3 Bucket
-The bucket must exist beforehand and be in the same region as the deploy.
+The bucket must exist beforehand and be in the same region as the Lambda functions you want to deploy.
 Due to the importance and hard dependency of the deployment bucket, if you want to switch between the core and custom bucket, you have to do the following:

-* **From Default Bucket to Custom Bucket:** You'll need to manually empty the default bucket so that it would be removed by CloudFormation and replaced with the custom bucket.
+* **From CloudFormation Bucket to Self Provided Bucket:** You need to manually empty the CloudFormation bucket.
+On the next deployment the bucket will be removed and we will use the self provided bucket.
+Without emptying the CloudFormation bucket your next deployment will fail.

-* **From Custom Bucket to Default Bucket:** You'll need to add the following custom resources template to `serverles.yml`:
+* **From Self Provided Bucket to CloudFormation Bucket:** You'll need to add the following custom resources template to `serverles.yml`:

 ```yml
 resources: